 Upon my return to the padded table, my massage started.
 She covered my body with the grape scented oil and the beaten egg whites.
 She pounded and thumped my muscles.
 There was hardly any kneading involved, as people from the west would normally expect in a massage.

 There was thumping and pounding and audible but painless slapping.
 Lastly, the agima opened a cup of blueberry yogurt and smoothed it over my body, her hands running over and over my skin.
 It smelt and felt great.
 She finished and directed me to the shower once more.
 My massage was over and my body glistened.
 I don’t think my body has ever been so clean before.

-The bathhouses are one of my favorite things about Korea.
+The bathhouses are one of my favorite things about South Korea.
 The entire experience lasted an hour and cost about $US 30.